anandjoshi91/anandjoshi91.github.io/_posts/2016/2016-10-16-Blogging-with-github-and-jekyll.md

 ## Configuring your own domain :

-This is the coolest part as some blogging platforms charge you for a custom domain.
+This is the coolest part as some blogging platforms charge you a fee for linking a custom domain.
 GitHub provides you this feature for free !
 **We will need to do two things here** :
 1. Tell our GitHub repo what our domain name is : Create a CNAME file in your root directory.
 Simply add your domain name in it.
 Mine contains ``` anandjoshi.me ```.
 That's it.
 2. Tell our DNS where our website is hosted : You need to configure A-record with your DNS provider.